HF-SDE/HF3-Team1-Cafe-Vesuvius/README.md

 ### 3. Install the packages

-Install the latest version of the requiered packages:
+Install the latest version of the required packages:

 ```bash
 npm install